 Better Regulatory and Security Compliance.
 Cloud ERP facilitates regulatory and security compliance processes by combining secure and validated data with built-in reporting and tracking capabilities.
 It also assists with producing information and spotting exceptions around federal, state and local regulatory requirements.

 More than an IT Project

 Tech-savvy business leaders have long understood the value of a new ERP system.
 The limiting factor always was the cost and complexity of the rollout, especially for small and medium-sized businesses.
 Cloud ERP changes all that, though, by making ERP rollout faster and less costly.
-There’s now a lot less reasons for delaying the move—while the list of advantages from ERP keeps getting longer as the technology evolves.
+There are now a lot fewer reasons for delaying the move—while the list of advantages of ERP keeps getting longer as the technology evolves.